-4.4 Majority Ownership in Part by Multiple Venture Capital, Hedge Fund, and Private Equity Firms
+4.5 Majority Ownership in Part by Multiple Venture Capital, Hedge Fund, and Private Equity Firms

 Unless otherwise noted in the participating Component instructions, small businesses that are owned in majority part by multiple venture capital operating companies (VCOCs), hedge funds, or private equity funds are ineligible to submit applications or receive awards for opportunities in this BAA.
 Component instructions will specify if participation by a small business majority owned in part by VCOCs, hedge funds, or private equity funds is allowable for a specific topic in the BAA.
-If a Component authorizes such participation, any proposer that is owned, in whole in or in part, by any VCOC, hedge fund, and/or private equity fund must identify each foreign national, foreign entity, or foreign government holding or controlling greater than a 5% equity stake in the proposer, whether such equity stake is directly or indirectly held.
-The proposer must also identify any and all of its ultimate parent owner(s) and any other entities and/or individuals owning more than a 5% equity stake in its chain of ownership.
+If a Component authorizes such participation, any proposing small business concern that is owned, in whole in or in part, by any VCOC, hedge fund, and/or private equity fund must identify each foreign national, foreign entity, or foreign government holding or controlling greater than a 5% equity stake in the proposing small business concern must also identify any and all of its ultimate parent owner(s) and any other entities and/or individuals owning more than a 5% equity stake in its chain of ownership.

-4.5 Conflicts of Interest
+4.6 Conflicts of Interest

-Contract awards to firms owned by or employing current or previous Federal Government employees could create conflicts of interest for those employees, which may be a violation of federal law.
+Contract awards to small business concerns owned by or employing current or previous Federal Government employees could create conflicts of interest for those employees which may be a violation of federal law.

-4.6 Organizational Conflicts of Interest
+4.7 Organizational Conflicts of Interest (OCI)